 The Forest Preserve District of DuPage County celebrates the sun by taking steps to harness its energy to power our buildings and vehicles.
 The District’s first use of solar panels began back in 2006, which included powering remotely located equipment such as pumps, trail crossing beacons, parking lot lighting, and hot water heaters in District flush restroom facilities.

-In fall 2020 the District completed construction of its largest solar array yet.
-A 72.2-kilowatt photovoltaic array (group of solar panels) was installed on the species recovery building at Willowbrook Wildlife Center in Glen Ellyn and went live in November.
+In fall 2020, a 72.2-kilowatt photovoltaic array (group of solar panels) was installed on the species recovery building at Willowbrook Wildlife Center in Glen Ellyn.
 These panels are projected to offset 30% of the wildlife center’s total electrical demand.